protocolbuffers/protobuf/trunk/README.txt

 C++ Installation - Windows
 ==========================

-If you are using Micosoft Visual C++, see vsprojects/readme.txt.
+If you are using Microsoft Visual C++, see vsprojects/readme.txt.

 If you are using Cygwin or MinGW, follow the Unix installation instructions, above.